warden-protocol/wardenprotocol/docs/developer-docs/docs/operate-a-node/node-commands.md

 ```

 :::tip
 You can exclude the `--node` flag if you're running a chain on the same machine at moment when you're executing `wardend` commands.
+If not specified, `--node` defaults to the localhost.
 :::

 ## Get a list of commands